SherineAwad/StructureVariations/README.md

    [index.html](samplot-out/SLX-18968.UDP0231.HT3G5DMXX.s_2.tiddit.html)

 For each sample you will get a a vcf, annotated tsv file and an html page showing the SVs in this sample.
-In addition to a sub-folder samplot-out that contains all the plots of the SVs in this sample and yoursample.html page listing all the SVs.
+In addition to a sub-folder samplot-out in your working directory which contains all the plots of the SVs in this sample and yoursample.html page listing all the SVs.

+The results of gene fusion will be in an html page yoursample_report.html in your working directory.

 #### Run the pipeline